jadephilipoom/opentitan/doc/security/cryptolib/cryptolib_api.md

 - Random number generation (DRBG)
 - Key derivation (KDF)

-Some of these crypto modes can operate on streaming data and several modes support asynchronous (non-blocking) modes of operation.
+Some of the crypto modes can operate on streaming data and several modes support asynchronous (non-blocking) modes of operation.
 These are discussed in the later part of this specification.

 ## Symbols and Abbreviations